Blog · Approx. 4 minute read

 We also help you to reduce the strain on your internal accounts receivable department by evaluating and approving credit in less than 30 seconds, while meeting your invoicing requirements.
 For comparison, it takes a typical A/R team three days or more to underwrite and onboard a new client.

 TreviPay’s solution also reduces your days sales outstanding (DSO).
-With TreviPay, companies will receive payment in as little as 48 hours, while our customer support team handles invoicing, collections and customer disputes.
+With TreviPay, companies will receive payment in as little as 48 hours, while our customer support team handles invoicing, dunning, collections and customer disputes.

 And, most importantly, you can dramatically improve their cash flow management with TreviPay.
 Companies don’t have to wait to collect on invoices.
 You can choose your settlement timing of two, seven, 14 or 30 days—which means you’ll significantly increase cash flow while reducing accounts receivable turnover.